-The Partnership for Economic Growth (PEG) was a two and a half year project funded by USAID, which supported the Somali people’s goal to improve economic growth and livelihoods in Somaliland and Puntland.
-Under the leadership of DAI, the program collaborated with the Ministry of Livestock, Ministry of Commerce, and private sector groups to better the environment for investment, export marketing, and generated agricultural-based employment.
+The Partnership for Economic Growth (PEG) was a two-and-a-half year project funded by USAID, which supported the Somali people’s goal to improve economic growth and livelihoods in Somaliland and Puntland.
+Under the leadership of DAI, the program collaborated with the Ministry of Livestock, Ministry of Commerce, and private sector groups to better the environment for investment and export marketing and generated agricultural-based employment.

 The livestock sector in Somaliland faced significant challenges, including increased competition from neighboring nations, trade barriers due to disease control, lack of access to veterinary inputs, and inefficient veterinary services.
-Yet, a strengthened livestock sector is vital as 65 percent of the economy is comprised of livestock-related commerce.
+However, a strengthened livestock sector is vital, as 65% of the economy is comprised of livestock-related commerce.
 In partnership with private and public sector, CNFA contributed its experience targeting all livestock value chains to assist the sector in the following areas:

 - Capacity building of local veterinary service providers;

-- Improve animal feed and education for fodder farmers;
+- Improved animal feed and education for fodder farmers;

-- Train of community animal health workers (CAHW);
+- Trained of community animal health workers (CAHW);

-- Strengthen and improve commercial livestock feed supply systems;
+- Strengthened and improved commercial livestock feed supply systems;

-- Develop dairy processing facilities; conduct livestock end-market analyses; and provide rural financial services.
+- Developed dairy processing facilities, conducted livestock end-market analyses, and provided rural financial services.

 - Horumar Farm was a model dairy farm, established with PEG support, which specialized in camel milk and fodder production.
-The owner bought milk from local out-growers and used a milk-analyzer to determine which of his neighbors produce the highest quality camel milk.
-Horumar Farm received a small matching grant to provide fodder production, dairy production, and dairy processing trainings with to increase the quality of milk in the surrounding area – a result desirable to local farmers, Horumar Farm and consumers.
-Inspired by the success of Horumar farm, one female neighbor purchased several camels purely to be able to take advantage of the growing market.
+Horumar Farm received a small matching grant to provide fodder production, dairy production, and dairy processing trainings to increase the quality of milk in the surrounding area.
+Inspired by the success of Horumar farm, one Somali woman purchased several camels purely to be able to take advantage of the growing market.

-- With PEG capacity building assistance, Togheer Womens Livestock Traders Association initiated a small ruminants buying scheme.
-The Association purchased small ruminants in rural areas and transported the animals to urban areas – primarily Buroa – or exported them regionally to an area with an increased demand and a higher price.
+- With PEG capacity building assistance, Togheer Womens Livestock Traders Association initiated a small ruminants buying scheme, which purchased ruminants in rural areas and transported the animals to urban areas – primarily Buroa – or exported them regionally to an area with an increased demand and a higher price.
 Making only a $3 profit per head, the association applied for a PEG grant to begin a small-scale feedlot.
 The fattening station increased the weight of the sheep and goats, resulting in a price increase of up to 20% per animal at the end market.

-- PEG contracted AIMS, a local consultancy firm, to complete an end market analysis of the livestock value chain in Somaliland and the larger region (Saudi Arabia, Yemen, Oman, UAE, Egypt).
-This analysis and subsequent PEG knowledge transfer activity highlighted both opportunities and constraints facing the livestock value chain in the region.
+- PEG contracted AIMS, a local consultancy firm, to complete an end market analysis of the livestock value chain in Somaliland and the larger region (Egypt, Oman, Saudi Arabia, United Arab Emirates, Yemen).
+This analysis and subsequent PEG knowledge transfer activity highlighted both opportunities and constraints facing the livestock value chain in the region;

 - The Livestock Investment Chapter of the 2013 Somaliland Investment Guide synthesized the findings of PEG’s Livestock End Market Study.
-The Investment Guide highlighted investment opportunities through a printed edition and website feature.
-The website provides a platform to expand access to investment capital and targets potential diaspora investors.
+The Investment Guide highlighted investment opportunities through a printed edition and website feature, which provides a platform to expand access to investment capital and targets potential diaspora investors.